TIBCOSoftware/snappydata/docs/programming_guide/snappydata_jobs.md

 ## Running Python Applications

-Python users can submit a Python application using `./bin/spark-submit` in the SnappyData Connector mode.
+Python users can submit a Python application using `./bin/spark-submit` in the TIBCO ComputeDB Smart Connector mode.
 Run the following command to submit a Python application:

 ```pre
 ./bin/spark-submit \